 " " - search for a specific phrase

 * - wildcard, useful for capturing minor variances, like contracts vs. contract

 (minus) - essentially, a NOT statement ; "do not show results that contain this value"

-Once you locate the file you are looking for, you can either Download the items individually or Export the select results, or if you have nothing selected, you could export the entire search results.
-There is whole guide dedicated to Export here.
+Once you locate the file you are looking for, you can either Download the items individually or Export the selected results, or if you have nothing selected, you could export the entire search results.
+For Exporting data, please see How to Export Search Results.

-If you've updated your results display and you still cannot find the information you are looking for, then it might be time to do an Advanced Search, where there are far more tools to narrow down your search scope and find what you are looking for.
+If you have updated your results display and you still cannot find the information you are looking for, then it might be time to do an Advanced Search, where there are far more tools to narrow down your search scope and find what you are looking for.